Pixneb/OpenUSD-proposals/proposals/spline-animation/README.md

 The `usdview` application will be updated to display series values, including a basic visualization of curves over time.

+## Motion Blur

+When rendering animated USD content with motion blur, we must determine the time coordinates at which samples should be taken.
+This can include both how many different samples should be taken for a given frame, and how the samples are distributed in time.

+In existing USD content, animated values are represented with time samples.
+Time samples provide clear policy about render sampling: we sample at the time sample times.

+When rendering USD content containing splines, the situation will be different.
+We could potentially use knot times for sampling, but knot times don't necessarily indicate an intent to sample; they may only have been chosen in order to achieve a desired curve shape with sparse data.

+We have not yet determined what mechanisms we will implement for motion-blur sampling of splines, but we are aware that changes and testing will be required.
+It is possible that render hints, recorded via schemas, will play a role.

 ## Deferred Features

 When there are series opinions on multiple layers, only the series from the